Join today and get outside at one of our 60+ wildlife sanctuaries. New Individual and Family memberships are just $35! Start your membership

 • Restore a natural forested landscape, significantly expanding the tree canopy and the amount of greenhouse gases it can absorb and cooling it can provide.

 • Reduce stormwater runoff to the neighborhood and the Merrimack River (less than 1,000 feet away) in the future.
-If not preserved, the land would likely be developed with extensive pavement and impervious surfaces exacerbating the impacts of extreme weather events.
+If not preserved, the land would likely have been developed with extensive pavement and impervious surfaces that make the surrounding area more vulnerable to the impacts of extreme weather events, such as flooding.

 • Preserve a functional wildlife corridor between the adjacent 1,100-acre state forest and the river.